top of page

 • I can stay present here

-That sense of safety allows effort without panic and intensity without collapse.
+That sense of safety allows you to exert effort without panic and intensity without collapse.
+The good news?
+Safety can be trained.

 Practical Steps to Support Nervous System Regulation